q8xj9gs8hs-a11y/chem-diff-practice-generator/README.md

 1. My output was always including the solutions written as well!
 This defeats the entire purpose of these patterns.
 It is up to the user to solve the problems.
 2. The `LaTeX` compilation step was always erroring out, seemingly because the model chose to use `LaTeX` packages not widely compatible (packages that were not installed along with `texlive`)

 To fix this, I had to duplicate the pattern and alter it, saving it to my custom patterns instead.
 Adding the following lines fixed this issue.
+It is important to know that with `fabric`, custom-made patterns with the same name as pre-made patterns \[from the Github\] are prioritized over those pre-existing one.
 You may have to also include this workaround:
 `echo 'you MUST only use latex from the following packages:' >> ~/.config/fabric/my-custom-patterns/write_latex/system.md`

 and